pkindalov/mvcFrameworkUA/README.md

 3.You must your own settings here or to use the default one.
 For sending emails, Facebook login and Google login there are no default settings available.
 If you want to use these features you must create an app in facebook or google firstly.
 You can follow their documentation.
 Other example settings are given below on the image.

+Important change - I moved the db settings from the image to .env file

 ![](assets/20211026_114951_image.png)